 We felt so grateful to have been able to experience this place and the good nature of the local folks from the Lakadong Country.

-We are defintely coming back here to learn more about these villages and their facinating stories.
+We are definitely coming back here to learn more about these villages and their fascinating stories.

 It was nearing supper time, in the evening, so we walked back Bah Shadap to his place, thank him from our hearts and headed back to Shillong.